ISC-HEI/gdx2d/README.md

-# DEV

-#### To generate the jar releases
-mvn package

-#### To package the project for students
-student.sh

-#### To change the version number
-Update the <gdx2d.version>x.y.z</gdx2d.version> properties in ./pom.xml and ./gdx2d-library/pom.xml

-#### Modifying the gdx2d library code
-You can do it, the demo and the hello app will use it.
-(No packaging required)

-#### Changing the maven scripts (pom.xml)
-If you do so, you will have to refresh intellij by :

-- Opening the view/Tool Windows/Maven
-- Click on the 'Reimport All Maven Projects' button (the recycle icon)

-Note that in case you have a broken build script, the intellij maven error reporting isn't very useful.
-It is better to just run some maven commands in the shell to get a better insight (ex : mvn clean compile).

-fix 28

 # Welcome to gdx2d [![Build Status](https://travis-ci.org/hevs-isi/gdx2d.svg?branch=master)](https://travis-ci.org/hevs-isi/gdx2d) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/ch.hevs.gdx2d/gdx2d-core/badge.svg)](http://search.maven.org/#search%7Cga%7C1%7Cch.hevs.gdx2d)

 The gdx2d project is a simple to use 2d game and graphics framework.
 It is multi-platform (working on Windows, Linux and Android).
 It is Java based with the heavy-lifting done in native code (i.e. C/C++), for example for physics rendering.